Quantum graph models of quantum chaos: an introduction and some recent applications: Quantum chaos on quantum graphs: wave function morphology

 both satisfy $0\le \delta_n, \sigma_n\le \beta$.
 As a special case of \eqref{eq:nodal_bounds_beta}, on a tree ($\beta=0$) one recovers the Sturm-type nodal property $\nu(\psi_n)=n$ and $\phi(\psi_n)=n-1$.

-Smilansky and his collaborators \cite{BluGnuSmi_prl02,GnuSmiWeb_wrm04,BanOreSmi_incoll08,KarSmi_jpa08} have observed that the \emph{statistics} of the nodal count can be used as a test for quantum chaos; the distribution of $\nu(\psi_n)$ is drastically different from classically integrable to classically chaotic systems.
+Smilansky and his collaborators \cite{GnuSmiWeb_wrm04,BluGnuSmi_prl02,BanOreSmi_incoll08,KarSmi_jpa08} have observed that the \emph{statistics} of the nodal count can be used as a test for quantum chaos; the distribution of $\nu(\psi_n)$ is drastically different from classically integrable to classically chaotic systems.
 In the chaotic case, including on graphs \cite{GnuSmiWeb_wrm04}, this distribution, when appropriately rescaled, was expected to converge to Gaussian.

-The only case where this conjecture has been rigorously established was on two families of quantum graphs: graphs with disjoint cycles \cite{AloBanBer_cmp17}, mandarin (pumpkin) graphs, and flower graphs with dangling edges \cite{AloBanBer_em22}, using the connection of the nodal count to the stabiliy of the eigenvalues of the magnetic Schr\"odinger operator on quantum graphs \cite{BerWey_ptrsa14} (see also \cite{Ber_apde13,Col_apde13} for the discrete Schr\"odinger version of this result).
+The only case where this conjecture has been rigorously established was on two families of quantum graphs: graphs with disjoint cycles \cite{AloBanBer_cmp17}, mandarin (pumpkin) graphs, and flower graphs with dangling edges \cite{AloBanBer_em22}, using the connection of the nodal count to the stabiliy of the eigenvalues of the magnetic Schr\"odinger operator on quantum graphs \cite{BerWey_ptrsa14}.
 In the remainer of this section we review a rigorous version of Smilansky's nodal universality conjecture and the nodal-magnetic connection.